tejavvo/tracksem/README.md

 → `http://localhost:5173`

+The SQLite database (`data/tracksem.db`) is auto-created and seeded on first run.

 ## features

 - **Dashboard** — all courses at a glance with letter grade, projected %, and per-component bars